 Being educated in science, mathematics and computing enables people to make informed choices about their life and work, empowers them to shape scientific and technological developments, and equips them to prosper in today’s rapidly-changing, knowledge-focused economies.

 Our Vision for science and mathematics education identifies ways to improve the outcomes of science, technology, engineering and mathematics (STEM) education.

 Education systems need to provide stability for the curriculum and its assessment in order to support excellent teaching and to enable innovation.
 To achieve this new, independent, expert bodies that draw on the wider science, technology, engineering and mathematics professional community need to be created and supported.

 Baccalaureate-style frameworks should be introduced to give young people a broad and balanced education through to age 18.
 Inspirational science and mathematics curricula should be placed at the heart of these frameworks, and should emphasise practical work and problem-solving.

 Raising the status of teaching

 There are many inspiring teachers but many more are needed.
 For this to happen, a sustained effort is required to recognise their professionalism and to raise their status.
 To keep up-to-date and maintain a passion for their subject, teachers need time and resources to undertake subject-specific professional development, with this being linked to career progression.

-Our Associate Schools and Colleges scheme forms a UK network of enthusiastic teachers who share their experience and work with us in order to help promote excellence in science and mathematics teaching.
+Our Royal Society Schools Network forms a UK network of enthusiastic teachers who share their experience and work with us in order to help promote excellence in science and mathematics teaching.

 Inspiring young people